 Risks from gender reassignment surgery are common.
 Your doctor will determine if you’re healthy enough to have any procedures.
 Many complications and risk factors include infection, bleeding, lack of healing or hard-to-heal incisions, nerve damage, hematoma, and more.

 Risks involving specific procedures such as urinary tract complications for patients who have transfeminine bottom surgeries.

 The best candidates for gender reassignment surgery or specialty surgery should meet a specific criterion.
 Such as individuals with a diagnosis of persistent gender dysphoria.
 This may mean you were waiting for a period following diagnosis to when you may have surgery.

-Patients with two letters of recommendations from mental health-care professionals supporting the decision to undergo reassignment surgery.
+Patients with two letters of recommendation from mental healthcare professionals supporting the decision to undergo reassignment surgery.

 Have you been living as a member of the opposite sex?
 Do you have a positive outlook and expectations that are real and achievable?
 Do you have mainly well-controlled medical or mental health concerns?